vinotieno/Workforce-Demographic-and-Compensation-Analysis-/README.md

 Age Categorization, Hire Date, Annual Salary, Bonus %, Country, City, Exit Date.

 ### Tools
-- Excel as used in Data Cleaning, Data Analysis, and Creating Reports.
+- Excel was used in Data Cleaning, Data Analysis, and Creating Reports.

 ### Data Cleaning and Preparatiion
 - During the data cleaning processes the following steps were considered: